Physical Therapy, DPT

 Assessment of Student Requirements for Admission to the Professional Phase

 Assessments of students’ fulfillment of the above criteria are made June 1, prior to students entering the professional phase of the program in the summer of their third year.
 Students who have successfully met the requirements outlined above in undergraduate academic regulations are guaranteed admission into the professional phase of the program with the class they entered as freshmen.
 Students who do not meet the criteria forfeit automatic admission into the professional phase in the fall term.
-A DPT3 student may request to use the summer session to retake one prerequisite, if it is their first retake, in order to meet all admission requirements.
-Such a request is made in writing no later than June 1, to the departmental chairperson.
+A pre-professional third-year student may request to use the summer session to retake one prerequisite, if it is their first retake, in order to meet all admission requirements.
+Such a request is made in writing, no later than June 1, to the departmental chairperson.

 Admissions Hearing